KNXiON Logo Rebrand

 Outcome: ✅

-Throughout my journey in creating this design, I have managed to put together the website wireframes and prototype well enough to what I imagined it to be.
-I have settled for a slick and minimal design to not confuse the user and get them to easily navigate around the website.
+Throughout my journey in creating this design, I have settled for a slick and minimal design to not confuse the user and get them to easily navigate around the website.
 I’ve also decided to change the sticky side menu bar that was originally in the medium-fidelity wireframe into a top sticky instead since I had trouble figuring out how to make it on Figma.
 On the up-side, it did create more white space for the menu, allowing more breathing room for the elements.

 High-Fidelity Wireframes and Prototype